 - Cut a single line across the 2-inch strip so you can break the strip apart and pull out the pieces.
 The space allows you to back the two halves of the plank toward the center so you can remove them.

-- Get a replacement plank that matches the floor and prepare it by cutting off the lower part of the locking mechanism on the tongue side of the plank and the tongue end using a utility knife.
-Spread carpenter's glue on the underside of the upper parts of the tongues you cut.
+- Get a replacement plank that matches the floor and prepare it by cutting off the lower lip of the locking groove along the grooved side and end of the plank, and cut off the tongue from the other end.
+You leave the long tongue edge intact.
+Spread carpenter's glue on the underside of the remaining glue lips and along the tongue.

-- Click the groove side of the plank into the tongue of the adjacent plank and lower the plank into the floor.
+- Slip the tongue side of the plank into the groove of the adjacent plank and lower the plank into the floor.
 Put a weight on it to hold it down until the glue sets.

 Disassembly May Be the Better Option